wangshusen/CS583-2019F/webpage/index.md

 - It will be evaluated as if it is a research paper submitted to ICML/CVPR/KDD.
 If it does not have sufficient novelty and technical contribution, it will receive a low score.

 - It cannot be a paper that published or posted on arXiv **before** the course begins.
-It is supposed to be finished during this semester.
+It is supposed done during this semester.